 Sonos Playbase | $548 at Amazon

 The Playbase is an all-in-one speaker and handy TV stand in one product, making for a great compact home theater solution.
 This is one of the best prices we've seen for it recently.

 |Sonos One SL||$179||$119.99||$179 at Amazon|

 |Sonos Move||$399||$299||$399 at Amazon|

 |Sonos Playbase||$699||$519.65||$548 at Amazon|

 Deals on Sonos speakers and home audio products are pretty rare which makes them worth jumping on no matter what time of year it is when they do crop up.
 Of course, the best time to keep an eye out for deals is around major sales or the holidays.
-Amazon Prime Day, Black Friday, and Cyber Monday usually bring around some discounts, and the holiday season is also a good time to shop for yourself or someone else.
+The holiday season is usually a good time to shop for yourself or someone else, so we'll keep this page updated.
 That being said, we do occasionally see limited-time sales for other holidays throughout the year or even just random site-wide sales.
 We keep track of all the major retailers for any fluctuations in price and keep this page updated when prices drop.